 Both older and younger female cats tend to have smaller litters — two to three kittens — as do first-time moms.
 A cat that is three to four years old is more likely to have four to five kittens per litter.
 Additionally, if a cat breeds less frequently, she tends to have smaller litters, and as she becomes older, her average litter size will naturally decrease.

 Male vs. female offspring

 Interestingly, at least one study of pedigree cats revealed that male kittens are slightly more plentiful than females within a litter.
 Also, litters conceived during the wet season (September to February) produced more males than expected.
 Litters conceived during the dry season produced more females than expected.

 While cats instinctively know what to do when it’s time to give birth, complications can still arise, and the problems are similar to ones that expecting women occasionally experience.
 They include:

 - Pre-eclampsia.
 This occurs when the mama cat can’t keep up with the fetus’s demands for calcium and the calcium blood levels fall.
 Signs include extreme restlessness, disorientation, and stiffness in her legs.

 - Gestational diabetes.
 This can occur when the cat’s body either doesn’t produce enough insulin or doesn’t use what it’s producing properly.
 Watch for signs of excessive thirst and urination.

 - Mastitis.
 Usually occurring in the first two weeks after delivery, this painful condition is caused by inflammation or infection of the mammary glands.

 - Retained placenta.
 This happens when the placenta that covers the fetus in utero isn’t expelled as afterbirth when the kitten is born.

 With more furry friends joining your household, it may be helpful to have pet insurance established to cover some of the costs.
-Get a quote from Fetch today to plan for tomorrow.
+Find out what is (and isn’t) covered in our pet insurance coverage guide.